 The CCC Team

 Our interdisciplinary team includes:

 - Nurse practitioners

 - Social worker

 - Experts in physical medicine and rehabilitation

-- Inquiries can be directed to Kendall Sharp, RN MSN, CPNP AC/PC, Children’s Comprehensive Care Clinic/Clinical Operations Manager at 512-538-2483.
+- Other inquiries can be directed to Kendall Sharp, RN MSN, CPNP AC/PC, Children’s Comprehensive Care Clinic/Clinical Operations Manager at 512-538-2483.

 In addition to providing the services of our core team, we facilitate in-clinic consultation with child and adolescent psychology and psychiatry, and with physical medicine and rehabilitation.